By: Whova Team | Last Updated: April 20, 2025

 2. Ex Ordo

-Ex Ordo is an abstract management and peer review platform for scientific, medical, and technical conferences.
+Quick Verdict: Ex Ordo is a conference management and peer review platform for scientific, medical, and technical conferences.

 Image credit to Ex Ordo